ConfigMate/configmate-gui/CONTRIBUTING.md

 ### Code Formatting Tools

 We use [ESLint](https://eslint.org/) to enforce code formatting.
-These tools are run automatically on commit, but you can also run them manually from the command line.
+These tools are run automatically on commit, but you can also run them manually from the command line with `npm run lint`.

-## Tests and Checks

-### Writing Tests

-- Write unit tests for all new functions and methods.
-- For bug fixes, write a regression test to ensure the bug doesn't reappear.
-- Use descriptive test case names.

-### Running Tests

-From the Run & Debug panel (`Ctrl+Shift+D`):
-- Choose `Test Extension` from the dropdown menu of launch configurations.
-- Click the play button next to this dropdown menu, or press `F5`.
-This will compile and launch the extension, then run all tests before closing.
-- Results are visible in the Debug Console.
-- Add breakpoints to code (in the extension or tests) to debug.

 ## Reporting Bugs or Suggesting Features